 - Searobend: Linked Metadata for English-Language Texts, 1000-1300

-The following books and book series will be launched at ISSEME 2023:
+The following books and book series were launched at ISSEME 2023:

 - Tiffany Beechy, Aesthetics and the Incarnation in Early Medieval Britain (Notre Dame Press, 2023)